Budokan Academy Dojo History

 We started out as Shogun Sports back in 1982, teaching Jishukan Ryu Jujitsu (JKA) - an art consisting of Jujitsu, Kempo and Jojitsu - at HMAS Leeuwin in Freemantle.
 At that time, Ramon Lawrence was 1st Lieutenant of the base.

-In 1984, Ramon built a dojo onto is home in Willetton, and we moved the Jishukan club to that venue.
+In 1984, Ramon built a dojo at his (then) home in Willetton, and we moved the Jishukan club to that venue.

 Matsushima Sensei and Ramon, 1989 Kendo

 In 1987, Ramon built a new, dedicated dojo, home and Japanese Gardens, on an 8.75 acre parcel of land in Canning Vale.
 We moved both the Jishukan and Kendo clubs to that venue on the 17th January, 1988 - and Budokan Academy was born!
 Eventually, we also built a Function Center (1996) and Restaurant (2004), and the property became known as Willow Pond, with Budokan Academy using the Willow Room as the dojo.

 In 1988, we added Zen Ken Ren Iaido as part of the WAKR, becoming the founding WAKR Iaido dojo in Western Australia.